softdevschatzl/CS-230-Coursework/README.md

 ## Value of the Design Document in Development
 Working through the design document proved invaluable for coding.
 It served as a roadmap, outlining the system's architecture and interactions, which streamlined the development process.
-The document helped and anticipate challenges and design solutions upfront, reducing the need for significant changes during development.
+The document helped anticipate challenges and design solutions upfront, reducing the need for significant changes during development.

 ## Area for Improvement
 If I were the revise the documentation, I would focus on enhancing the user experience design section.
 Although functional, incorporating more user feedback and iterative design could have